 Graduate Fellowships are open to Ph.D. candidates in the humanities at the University of Toronto who will be in the final year of writing their dissertation and beyond the final year of the University of Toronto graduate funding package during the year when they hold the fellowship.
 The recipients of this fellowship hold an office at the JHI and participate in weekly luncheon seminars, presenting their own work to the other Fellows at some point during the year.
 Graduate Fellows do not work as Teaching Assistants or course instructors during the year of their appointment in order to concentrate on completing their dissertations.
 Applicants for Graduate Fellowships are nominated by their departments, and must have completed at least one full chapter of their thesis at the time of application.
 They are selected by the incoming Faculty Research Fellows on the basis of scholarship and scholarly promise, as well as the relationship of their topic to the Annual Theme.
 Applications are solicited early in the new year, with the selection process completed by May.
 Approximately three Graduate Fellows are appointed each year.

 5. Jackman Humanities Institute Undergraduate Fellowships

 Undergraduate Fellowships present a unique opportunity for highly motivated undergraduate students in the Humanities disciplines at the University of Toronto.
-Each Undergraduate Fellow is paired with one of the Faculty Research Fellows, who will supervise a half-year independent study course at the 300 or 400 level.
+Each Undergraduate Fellow is paired with one of the Faculty Research Fellows, who will supervise a full year independent study course at the 300 or 400 level.
 At the end of the academic year, each Undergraduate Fellow presents the results of this research to the whole Circle of Fellows at a Fellows Luncheon.
 Undergraduate Fellows each hold a locking carrel at the Institute, and receive an award of $1,000 to support their research.
 Limited funds for travel are also available.
 The opportunity to be mentored by leading scholars in disciplines outside their home department, and to participate in a year-long cutting-edge interdisciplinary conversation provides a major impetus and inspiration for scholarly growth, and the experience of producing a full-length independently-researched paper and presentation is a transformative opportunity for students who plan to continue into graduate work.